 Substituting Kohlrabi for actual noodles or rice cuts the carbs and calories!

 Kohlrabi Noodle Stir-Fry: first, what is kohlrabi??

-Again, I was forced to consult the interwebs to find out exactly what kohlrabi was, and what to do with it.
-I discovered that kohlrabi belongs to the same family as kale, cabbage, brussels sprouts, broccoli, and cauliflower.
+I bought some.
+Then, I consulted the interwebs to find out exactly what kohlrabi was.
+I learned that Kohlrabi belongs to the same family as kale, cabbage, brussels sprouts, broccoli, and cauliflower.

 For the protein in my kohlrabi noodle stir-fry, I had some thin-sliced ribeye on hand that I found at an Asian market.
 I had planned to use it in a Bulgogi recipe, but I figured that it would be great this way too.
 This stir-fry would also be a fantastic vegetarian dish, of course, or you could use chicken, pork, or even shrimp (just adjust your cooking times as needed).

 The sauce for this kohlrabi noodle stir-fry is a spicy twist on a teriyaki-inspired concoction that I use in many stir-fry dishes, with mirin, rice vinegar, soy sauce, fish sauce, sugar, and a hit of chili-garlic satay sauce.
 I thicken it with a tablespoon of cornstarch mixed with a tablespoon of cold water.

 If you're not in the mood to spiralize, this meal would also be fantastic with actual noodles: I like to make alkaline noodles (Serious Eats has a great tutorial on that here) and toss them with the stir-fry and sauce right before serving.
 Or simply serving over rice works just fine.

 Note that if you spiralize the kohlrabi and prep all of the veggies in advance (I do mine the night before), this meal comes together in about 15 minutes—perfect for a crazy-busy weeknight!